Cameron Suafoa

-Cameron Suafoa (born 23 April 1998 in New Zealand) is a New Zealand rugby union player who plays for North Harbour in the National Provincial Championship.
+Cameron Suafoa (born 23 April 1998) is a New Zealand rugby union player who plays for North Harbour in the National Provincial Championship.
 His playing position is flanker.
 He is currently contracted to the Blues Super Rugby Franchise and made his debut on 29th March 2022 at Mount Smart Stadium.
 Cameron was named in the 2022 Māori All Black’s squad to play a 2-test series against Ireland.
 He made his debut for the Māori All Blacks on June 29 at FMG stadium in Hamilton.

 On 15 April 2024, he announced that he would be taking a break from the sport in order to complete radiation treatment for cancer.

 Suafoa returned from illness in the 2024 Bunnings NPC season and was named as captain for North Harbour that season.
 After becoming a regular starter for the Blues in 2025, Suafoa subsequently missed the entire 2025 Bunnings NPC, following a second cancer diagnosis.